thenamekavyasingh/algovisuals/README.md

 #  AlgoVisuals (AlgoWhiz)

 **AlgoVisuals** (a.k.a. **AlgoWhiz**) is a beginner-friendly, visual platform that brings popular algorithms to life.
-Currently focusing on sorting, with graph algorithms coming soon!
+Currently focusing on sorting, with graph algorithms !

 ---